top of page

 Running

-Intensive Behavioral Health Treatment (IBHT)
+Intensive Behavioral Health Treatment Snapshot

 Pacific Ridge Behavioral Health’s Intensive Behavioral Health Treatment (IBHT) represents a robust, high-support outpatient or partial hospital–level model.
 It lies between Enhanced Services and full residential care.
 IBHT is for individuals who are well enough not to reside in treatment full-time, but who need substantial, integrated therapeutic support and structure.